Ohohko/Vite-React-Tailwind/README.md

  custom test website portfolio start react with Vite using React, TailwindCSS, and deploy using AWS s3.

-i will use AWS CLI and AWS CodePipeline for CI/CD.
+*i will use AWS CLI and AWS CodePipeline for CI/CD.
+*next week.
 ||||||| |||||||   ||||||| ||||||| |||||||   ||||||| ||||||| |||||||   |||||||

- start vite server with  "npm run dev"
+ Start vite server with  "npm run dev"